Contact: Miss K Wrightson – Head of Computer Science

 GCSE Computer Science is made up of three sections:

-Many of the students who enjoyed studying GCSE Computer Science have gone on to study A Level Computing or gone into Web Design.
-If post-16 courses are not for you, employers will value the discipline of this GCSE qualification as it encourages critical thinking, technical and problem solving skills.
+GCSE Computer Science: Many of the students who enjoyed studying GCSE Computer Science have gone on to study A Level Computer Science or gone into Web Design.
+Employers and apprenticeships will value the discipline of this GCSE qualification as it encourages critical thinking, technical and problem-solving skills.